verbb/formie/docs/guides/control-panel-admin/translating-forms-across-craft-sites.md

 See [Multi-site notification content](/guides/email-notifications/multi-site-notification-content).

-## When you need different layouts per site
+## When You Need Different Layouts per Site

 Site overrides are for **different text on the same form**, not different field sets.